daudmalik06/PhpChromeToPdf/README.md

 ## Setting options

-The `google-chrome` shell command accepts different types of options, for the complete list of options you can visit https://peter.sh/experiments/chromium-command-line-switches/
+The `google-chrome` shell command accepts different types of arguments, for the complete list of arguments you can visit https://peter.sh/experiments/chromium-command-line-switches/